android/codelab-android-compose/AdvancedStateAndSideEffectsCodelab/README.md

 * `main` – the starter code for this project, you will make changes to this to complete the codelab
 * `end` – contains the solution to this codelab

-## Google Maps SDK
+## [Optional] Google Maps SDK setup

-To get the MapView working, you need to get an API key as the [documentation says](https://developers.google.com/maps/documentation/android-sdk/get-api-key), and include it in the `local.properties` file as follows:
+Seeing the city on the MapView is not necessary to complete the codelab.
+However, if you want to get the MapView to render on the screen, you need to get an API key as the [documentation says](https://developers.google.com/maps/documentation/android-sdk/get-api-key), and include it in the `local.properties` file as follows: